tobac-project/tobac/doc/segmentation_output.rst

    :widths: 3, 35, 3, 3
    :header-rows: 1

-One can optionally get the bulk statistics of the data points belonging to each segmented feature (either a 2D area or a 3D volume) by setting `statistics=True` in `tobac.segmentation.segmentation()`.
-This will give the following additional columns in the output dataframe:
+One can optionally get the bulk statistics of the data points belonging to each segmented feature (i.e. either the 2D area or the 3D volume assigned to the feature).
+This is done by setting `statistics=True` when calling :ufunc:`tobac.segmentation.segmentation` and will add the following columns to the output dataframe:

 .. csv-table:: tobac Segmentation Output Variables
    :file: ./segmentation_out_vars_statistics.csv
    :widths: 3, 35, 3, 3
    :header-rows: 1

+Note that these statistics refer to the data fields that are used as input for the segmentation.
+It is possible to run the segmentation with different input (see :doc:`transform segmentation`) data to get statistics of a feature based on different variables (e.g. get statistics of cloud top temperatures as well as rain rates for a certain storm object).